Farm Business Diversification

 Regional Commercial Kitchens (Peterborough County-City Health Unit)

 - Food Handler Training is also a good idea if you are interesed in food preparation as a part of your business.
 Courses, led by a Public Health Inspector, are free of charge and held regularly throughout Peterborough County.
 The courses tend to fill up quickly, but if you have a group (of roughly 20), Inspectors will offer a class just for you!
-For more information about Food Handler Traning in the County, visit: http://www.pcchu.ca/clinics-classes/classes/foodhandler-course/
+For more information about Food Handler Training in the County, visit: https://www.peterboroughpublichealth.ca/clinics-and-classes/food-handler-course/